sfa1323/test_sphinx_documentation/source/index.rst

       .. div:: align-center

-         If you don't have PrIME installed and want to get started, follow the :doc:`installation` guide.
+         If you do not have PrIME installed and want to get started, follow the :doc:`installation` guide.
       ---

       .. div:: align-center